jarviscanada/jarvis_data_eng_zaied/core_java/twitter/README.md

      2. `id`: Twitter provided tweet id
      3. `id_str`: Tweet id in `String` format
      4. `text`: User provided tweet text
-     5. `entities`: this field consist all the user_mentions and hashtags included in the tweet text
+     5. `entities`: this field consists of all the user_mentions and hashtags included in the tweet text
      6. `favorite_count`: self-explanatory
      7. `retweet_count`: self-explanatory